Man lived with bodies of grandmother and great-grandmother: Deputies

 SEE ALSO: Woman's body found in storage tote near church

-MCSO investigators were trying to identify that body, which was in a plastic bin, when, on Tuesday, investigators with the Harris County Sheriff's Office followed up on a missing persons report at a home in the 24000 block of Kingbriar Drive in Spring.
+By Tuesday, MCSO investigators had identified that body, which was placed in a plastic bin, and were following up at a home in the 24000 block of Kingbriar Drive in Spring.
 There, they said, Ramos admitted to killing the two women, identified as Regina Gromley, 90, and Barbara Gromley, 59.

 Deputies found Regina Gromley's body in a garbage can in the backyard.

 According to investigators, Ramos admitted to killing the women on Nov.
 5. On Nov.
-25, family members, concerned because they had not heard from the women, filed a missing persons report.
+25, family members filed a missing persons report with the Harris County Sheriff's Office because they had grown concerned they had not heard from either woman.
 Ramos told investigators the next day, on Nov.
 26, he moved his grandmother's body in the bin to the abandoned church.

 Spencer said Ramos researched how to mitigate the smell from decomposing bodies in the weeks after their deaths, and told family members the victims had never returned from a medical appointment.